Data Highlights

 CLICK HERE TO VIEW THE SUBMITTED REPORT

-The Sun Valley General Improvement District is a quasimunicipal entity established in 1967 under Nevada Revised Statue, Chapter 318 and is chartered to provide water, sewer, garbage, and recreation services throughout the Sun Valley community.
+The Sun Valley General Improvement District is a quasi-municipal entity established in 1967 under Nevada Revised Statue, Chapter 318 and is chartered to provide water, sewer, garbage, and recreation services throughout the Sun Valley community.
 SVGID acts as a local governmental agency for the residences of Sun Valley and continually monitors State, Regional and local issues that could potentially affect the District’s customers.
-SVGID board members and staff actively serve on several local boards such as: The Western Regional Water Commission, Northern Nevada Water Planning Commission and Truckee Meadows Water Reclamation Facility Management Committee.
+SVGID board members and staff actively serve on several local boards such as: The Western Regional Water Commission, Northern Nevada Planning Commission and Truckee Meadows Water Reclamation Facility Management Committee.

-SVGID conducts near and longterm planning for its current service area and the approved service boundary.
+SVGID conducts near and long-term planning for its current service area and the approved service boundary.
 The water and wastewater master plan identifies the infrastructure that meets the current needs of its residents and the future improvements required to service its build out.
 The SVGID Board of Trustees establishes water and wastewater rates, sets policies and maintains a close relationship with its constituents to ensure that the community needs are being met.
 The District works with other local agencies as members of the Nevada Association of Counties to promote growth, business and quality of life.

 CLICK HERE TO VIEW THE SUBMITTED REPORT